chibitofu/discord-image-bot/README.md

 Store anything you want to keep private in the .env file. e.g. imgur albums, api keys,

-Edit config.json to your needs.

 Run bot locally using
+$ node app.js
-(You will need to restart the server to see any changes.) node app.js
+(Will need to restart the server to see any updates to files.
+Look up nodemon for automatic server restarts on file changes.)

-config.json stores any settings or values in one place.
+config.json - stores any settings or values in one place.
 Optionally add this to .gitignore to keep these private.
+Edit config.json as needed.

-events.json stores event dates
+events.json - stores event dates
+(Months start at 0 due to Date() formatting)

+I use channel ID's to designate where the bot works.
+You can use channel names if the bot will be availible for public use.
+Have the Discord server admin create or edit a channel in the Discord server to the channel name you designated for the bot.
+Alternatively no channel authentication is required if the bot is to be used in any channel.

 Discord.js guide - https://discordjs.guide/creating-your-bot
 Discord.js Documentation - https://discord.js.org/#/docs/main/stable/general/welcome